8 Quart Instant Pot Hard Boiled Eggs

 Are Instant Pot Hard Boiled Eggs Easy to Peel?

-I have cooked hard boiled eggs by the traditional boiling method, in the oven, and in an electric pressure cooker.
+I have cooked hard boiled eggs by the traditional stove top boiling method, in the oven, and in an electric pressure cooker.
 The eggs cooked in the instant pot are BY FAR the easiest to peel.
 The shells practically slide off in huge pieces with no egg sticking to the shell.
 Try it!
 I swear, it's like magic how easily they peel!
+It's the perfect egg.

 How to Use Instant Pot Boiled Eggs